TheDarkCode/ion-spaced-menu/README.md

 Modify CSS as necessary to your liking.
 Currently set to left: 40px, with 90% height, and 5% top/bottom margins.

+It is recommended that you use drag-content="false" on ion-side-menus and ion-side-menu-content.
+Otherwise you can crash your app from trying to swipe too much on some platforms (not in browsers).

 Menu-right will work like a normal right side menu and get tagged as inactive (modify with css to liking if you want to show it on wide-format displays).

 ####ionic-ion-airbnbmenu repo: